Observing

 can tell you, in words, everything you need to

-In the following 30 days this object is obvious visually from January 2-4, and again from January 11 on, with the best view coming on January 30.
-During this period it
+In the following 30 days this object is easy visually on October 13-18, and again from October 20, with the best view coming on October 13.
+During this period it will fade rapidly and will reach peak altitude of 36° on November 6.

 Logging